ken-tunc/aojtool/README.md

 - Run your code with sample inputs and compare with the correct outputs
 - Submit your code to AOJ
-- Enable you to check your profile and recent submission status
+- Enable you to check your profile and recent submission records

 ## Installation